notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 creating, reading, updating, deleting our posts, adding a "lil style" via css, and associating tables / joining in Diesel.
-Special thanks to the Diesel core team & friends for helping review this post.
+Special thanks to the Diesel core team & friends for helping review this article.

 The following section will feature all of the files with comments removed and a list of references to help reinforce some of the concepts we've covered.